blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 class, also known as the "properties."

 The left column contains the data type of the property.
-The text is also a link to that data type's Godot API page.
+The text is also a link to that data type's Blazium API page.

 The center column contains the name of the property.
 The text is also a link to that property's full description on the page.
 Use this name to get the